GeotrekCE/Geotrek-rando-v3/docs/installation.md

 If you want to have logs directly in terminal you can just run `docker-compose up`. `ctrl`+`c` will exit the command and stop the container.
 That's why `docker-compose up -d` is used in production to run the service in the background.

+You can also access Node.js server logs with `docker-compose logs -t`.

 After updating customization, you just have to run `docker-compose restart` to apply changes.

 You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL (or run a specific version different from the latest one), the running port, or the `customization` and `medias` folders path.
 Run `docker-compose down && docker-compose up -d` to apply changes to `.env` file.